Tadesse Abraham

-Tadesse Abraham (sometimes spelt Tadesse Abrham; Tigrinya: ታደሰ ኣብርሃም; born 12 August 1982) is an Eritrean-born Swiss long-distance runner who specialises in the marathon.
+Tadesse Abraham (sometimes spelt Tadesse Abrham; Tigrinya: ታደሰ ኣብርሃም; born 12 August 1982) is a Swiss long-distance runner who specialises in the marathon.
 He was the 2016 European half marathon champion and finished seventh at the 2016 Olympics.
 He won a silver medal in the marathon at the 2018 European Championships.
 He also held two Swiss titles for the 10,000 metres in 2020 as well as the marathon in 2022.

 Early life and background

 Tadesse Abraham was born on 12 August 1982 in rural Asmara as the son of a farmer.
 Initially, he showed interest in cycling and wanted to be a cyclist rather than a runner growing up.
 Eritrea has a long tradition in cycling, which is its most popular sport and was introduced by the Italians when Eritrea was a still a colony.
 Bicycles are rampant in Asmara, with many people, no matter their age or gender, using them daily for recreation and as a method of transportation.

 However, Tadesse fell and broke his bike.
 His parents could not afford to replace it, so he turned to running instead at age 15 after having to walk up to 20 kilometres regularly to reach school punctually.
 He developed his skills this way and became the fastest in his school.
 His teacher encouraged him to continue.

 His professional career started in 2001.
 He represented his home country of Eritrea until the 2004 IAAF World Cross Country Championships in Brussels, Belgium on 21 March.
 Then, he escaped from the team with a colleague and headed directly to Geneva, Switzerland where he arrived as a refugee seeking asylum at the young age of 21.
 Political problems in Eritrea pushed him to permanently leave the country in search of a better life.
 He elected to settle in Switzerland because of its neutrality.